Asian markets mixed after Wall St falls on Turkey jitters

 Advertisement

-CHINA COOLING: Growth in factory output, consumer spending and retail sales were weaker than expected in July, adding to signs of an economic slowdown.
+CHINA COOLING: Growth in factory output, consumer spending and retail sales in July were weaker than expected, adding to signs of an economic slowdown.
 Factory output rose 6 percent over a year earlier, in line with the previous month but below forecasts.
 Retail sales gained 8.8 percent, down from June's 9 percent.
 Investment in factories and other fixed assets grew 5.5 percent in the first seven months of the year, down from 5.7 percent in the year to June.
 Forecasters have expected economic growth to decline since regulators tightened lending controls last year to rein in surging debt.